Nueva Valencia

-Nueva Valencia is known for its numerous white sand beaches, including the popular Alubihod Beach and Taklong Island Beach, as well as islets such as the islands of Guiwanon (or Guiuanon), Panobolon, etc. Guisi Lighthouse, considered the second oldest lighthouse in the Philippines, is also one of the attractions in the municipality.
+The town is known for its numerous white sand beaches, including the popular Alubihod Beach and Taklong Island Beach, as well as islets such as the islands of Guiwanon (or Guiuanon), Panobolon, among others.

+Etymology

+Nueva Valencia derives its name from the Spanish period, when the area near present-day Guisi was selected as the site for a lighthouse to guide ships through the Iloilo Strait.
+The nearby settlement was initially called Santa Ana, after the patron saint believed to provide protection from storms.
+As the population increased, Spanish authorities established the town and named it Valencia, after a town in Spain with the same patron saint.
+When the municipal seat later moved to Barrio Igang, the town was renamed Nueva Valencia, meaning “New Valencia,” while the former center became a barrio known as Santa Ana.

+History

-This is the site of the Guimaras oil spill in August 2006, when the oil tanker MT Solar 1 sank a few kilometers from Nueva Valencia.
+It was the site of the Guimaras oil spill in August 2006, when the oil tanker MT Solar 1 sank a few kilometers from Nueva Valencia.

-Nueva Valencia is a part of the Metro Iloilo–Guimaras area, centered on Iloilo City.
-It is 13 km from Jordan.
+Also, the town of Nueva Valencia is a part of the Metro Iloilo–Guimaras area, centered on Iloilo City.

 Geography

+Nueva Valencia is 13 km from Jordan.

 Barangays

 Nueva Valencia is politically subdivided into 22 barangays.
 Each barangay consists of puroks and some have sitios.